jakubg1/OpenSMCE/README.md

 ## Current Status
 This project is currently work-in-progress.
 Currently the most effort is spent to rework UI system, and soon Beta 4.0.0 will be released.
 This version will offer massive improvements compared to Beta 3.0.0, and will **not** be compatible with existing games.

-### Roadmap
+### Plans
+The first priority for now is to release the full 1.0.0 version.

+These are the things planned to do before full 1.0.0 version is released:
 - Split the game config file into respective files.
 - Split sound events and sprites into separate files for each.
 - Optimize sphere drawing routine.
-- Add remaining Luxor 1 functionality (profile selector).
+- ~~Add remaining Luxor 1 functionality (profile selector).~~
 - Make progress autosave functionality, emergency save function.
 - Fix bugs.
 For more information, you can take a look [here](https://github.com/jakubg1/OpenSMCE/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Full+1.0+release%22).

 ### Further plans
-The first priority is to release the full 1.0.0 version.
-This will happen once Luxor 1 support is considered finished.
-Look at the issue [#5](https://github.com/jakubg1/OpenSMCE/issues/5) for more information.
+After 1.0.0 is released, I'll focus on making new features and working on *Luxor: Amun Rising* support.

 ## Overview
 This engine was made in order to help the Sphere Matcher community.